-If you need a universal dog, well trained, with excellent working qualities, then the Belgian Shepherd is the most ideal option.
-Being a shepherd for a long time, the "Belgian" has learned to be independent, collected and organized.
-And the high intellect and ability to think helped her to become an excellent service dog, and after - a wonderful companion.
+If you need a versatile dog, well trained, with excellent working qualities, then the Belgian Shepherd is the most ideal option.
+Being a shepherd’s breed for a long time, the Belgian learned to be independent, collected and organized.
+A high intellect and ability to think helped her to become an excellent service dog, and then - an excellent companion.

 - Происхождение породы 1.
 Origin of the breed